witnessmenow/spotify-api-arduino/README.md

 Working well

-### Arduino Wifi Nina (Nano IOT etc)
+### Other boards - Arduino Wifi Nina (Nano IOT etc)

-Unknown, there is an example that has not been tested in a while.
-If you get it to run feel free to let me know!
+Should in theory work, but I have no tested it on them and will not be able to provide support for them.

 ## Help support what I do!